 Other avenues for development include changes to the ensemble approach itself.
-The 2019 assessment explored expanding the number of models included in the ensemble to better capture the uncertainty in M that was missed through using a fixed value in the two short timeseries models.
-By estimating M for the short AAF model in this assessment the integration of uncertainty is improved.
-The question of how to better address M in the short coastwide model remains.
-The next full assessment may need to explore whether structural changes could make M estimable and/or whether the fixed value of 0.15 is still appropriate given the increasing weight of evidence that M for Pacific halibut is higher, even after accounting for elevated M at the youngest ages.
+The 2019 assessment explored expanding the number of models included in the ensemble to better capture the uncertainty in M that was missed through using a fixed value in the two (at that time) short time-series models.
+By estimating M for the short AAF model in the 2022 stock assessment, the integration of uncertainty was improved.
+Upcoming assessments may need to explore whether the fixed value of 0.15 in the coastwide short model is still appropriate given the increasing weight of evidence that M for Pacific halibut is higher.